Julia Nonnenkamp (she/her)

 A pencil sketch portrait of Julia with long hair, bangs, and earrings.

-I’m a rising 2nd year computer science (probably) PhD student at the University of Wisconsin–Madison.
+I’m a 2nd year computer science PhD student at the University of Wisconsin–Madison.
 I’m advised by Dr. Rahul Chatterjee in the MadS&P (Security & Privacy) research group.

-I’m interested in software security for everyday people, including accessible cybersecurity, mitigations for tech-facilitated abuse, and digital evidence in family law.
+I’m interested in software security & authentication for everyday people, including accessibility, mitigations for tech-facilitated abuse, and digital evidence in family law.
 I volunteer at the Madison Tech Clinic providing trauma-informed, cybersecurity assistance to survivors of intimate partner violence (IPV) around Wisconsin.

 I spend way too much of my free time on the NYT Cooking site and not nearly enough of it implementing my saved recipes.
 I’m nebulously training for a half-marathon.